 While it does sound painful, micro-needling is a non-painful and non-invasive cosmetic procedure.
 It allows your body to encourage collagen production.

 Microneedling allows small and sterilized needles to prick the skin, and whenever this is done it creates new collagen in your scalp that can promote new hair growth.
-As the micro-needling procedure is new when it comes to using it for hair growth.
+The micro-needling procedure is new when it comes to using it for hair growth.
 Many dermatologists recommend using another hair regrowth procedure to support this.

 2. Hair Transplantation

-If you’ve got hair on another part of your head, while also losing hair on another part of your head, then a medical professional may recommendΒ Hair Transplantation surgery.
+If you’ve got hair on another part of your head, while also losing hair on another part of your head, then a medical professional may recommend Hair Transplantation surgery.

 A hair transplant is a procedure in which a plastic or dermatological surgeon moves hair to a bald area of the head.
 The surgeon usually moves hair from the back or side of the head to the front or top of the head.

 Hair transplants typically occur in a medical office under local anesthesia.
-Male androgenetic alopecia and female pattern hair loss are the most common reasons for hair loss consultations with dermatologists.Β However, not all hair disorders are suitable for transplantation.
+Male androgenetic alopecia and female pattern hair loss are the most common reasons for hair loss consultations with dermatologists.
+However, not all hair disorders are suitable for transplantation.

 3. Laser Hair Caps